meatnordrink/notebook/ads/ads.md

 ***Notes of the moment:*** Consider following Adexpresso's suggestion to start new campaigns using CBO at a smaller budget for 4-7 days to let the algorithm figure shit out before scaling.
 * Try dialect ads?
+*
+* Try a broader audience; one article mentioned that FB has recently shifted favor to broadly-targeted campaigns.
+* Re-examine audiences for retargeting; consider increasing size.

 ### Tested:
 * Broader (2-5%) lookalike (failed badly.)